wiloon/blog/content/post/archive-0/2012-06-07-iceauthority.md

 ---
 <http://serverfault.com/questions/119580/what-is-iceauthority-file-in-opensuse-11-2>

-<a href="http://www.xfree86.org/current/ice.pdf" rel="nofollow">Here</a> is a good paper on what ICE is, and what it does.
+Here is a good paper on what ICE is, and what it does.

 Basically ICE is a inter process communication protocol, with authentication, protocol negotiation and potentially multiplexing built in.